kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/introduction/lessons/types-of-queries.md

 );
 ```

+Again, don't worry about the syntax for now.
+We will cover it in detail in the coming chapters.

 ## Data Control Language (DCL)

 DCL is used to manage access permissions and security within a database.
 It allows administrators to grant or revoke rights to specific users.
 The most common DCL statements are `GRANT` and `REVOKE`.